Cavers-Chen/OS-Development/README.md

 jge target ; jump if greater than or equal ( i.e. x >= y )
 ```

 es ds cs ss

 es:[address]/address before setting ds

+Next, we need to load our disk content to our computer.
+How to do this?
+Computer will scan the disk 512KB per sector, and of course, powerful BIOS will help us to deal with this problem.
+We can use the regular disk scanning scheme which is already defined in BIOS by using interrupt features.

+Because our boot program is written on the first sector of our boot disk, so we need to change our segment registers to access higher physical address.
+And use interrupt features to let computer to scan right sector with CHS scheme(Cylinder Header Sector).

+After that, we can alter real mode to protected mode.
+As a result, we are able to use 32 or even 64 mode.